nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 ## The Pairing Plan

-This lesson and the ones that follow will pivot team member responsibilities in the middle its tasks.
+This lesson and the ones that follow will pivot team member responsibilities in the middle the lesson's tasks.
 Whomever starts as the driver will switch and become the navigator where the lesson specifies.
 And vice versa.

 So let's begin!